fatou1526/literate-pancake/article.md

 The memory size of the list my List is:  152
 The memory size using the range is:  48
 ```
+Generator method can be written in a list comprehension form; it is called generator expression.\
+**Example 10**\

 \pagebreak
 # Comparison between Iterators and Generators
 Every generator is an iterator but every iterator is not a generator.
 There are several differences between iterators and generators.
-Iterators uses \_\_iter\_\_() and \_\_next\_\_() methods while generators uses the "yield" keyword.
-Iterators are usually used to to iterate or convert objects to get an iterator while generators are used in loops to generate an iterator.
+Iterators uses \_\_iter\_\_() and \_\_next\_\_() methods while generators uses the "yield" statement.
+Iterators are usually used to iterate or convert objects to get an iterator while generators are used in loops to generate an iterator.
 For a generator, local variables are stored before the yielding process.
 For an iterator, local variables are not used.
 Classes are used for iterators while methods are for generators.
+\pagebreak
+# Practical cases